 “I have really prioritized my goal of training for the CrossFit Games and with that comes prioritizing sleep, nutrition, and recovery,” –Julie Foucher

 Below is a Fitness Level histogram of Nick Robles.
-In 2012 he finished 123rd in the Open for the SoCal Region with a Fitness Level of 82.
-In 2013 he finished 95th with a Fitness Level of 86.
-This year he finished 34th with a Fitness Level of 88, earning him a qualifying spot at Regionals.
+In 2012, he finished 123rd in the Open for the SoCal Region with a Fitness Level of 82.
+In 2013, he finished 95th with a Fitness Level of 86.
+In 2014, he finished 34th with a Fitness Level of 88, earning him a qualifying spot at Regionals.

 It took him 16.5 months to increase his Fitness Level from a 50 to an 80, which is slightly above average.
 It took him another 8.5 months to go from an 80 to a 90, which is just about average.